EthanThatOneKid/acmcsuf.com/CONTRIBUTING.md

 npm run build # Use this to make sure your code builds successfully.
 ```

+### NPM Bloat

+In this project, we set a threshold for how large the `/node_modules` folder can become after an `npm install`.
+In our [`package.json`](package.json), we set the size to 50 MB.

+To test the size of the dependencies in your local workspace, run `npm run test:size`.

 ## Architecture 🗿

 For architecture-related information, please refer to [`ARCHITECTURE.md`](ARCHITECTURE.md).